-If so, then you have probably experienced Autonomous Sensory Meridian Response (ASMR).
+If so, then you have probably experienced the soothing and comforting feeling of Autonomous Sensory Meridian Response (ASMR).

 A common way to experience ASMR is to watch ASMR videos or to listen to ASMR podcasts.
 These recordings are either a direct recording of real life situations which trigger ASMR, or are simulations of the voices, sounds, behaviors, and moments in real life which tend to trigger ASMR.